craftercms/docs/source/by-role/developer/composable/extensions/plugin-host.rst

 If you have an app that requires building (e.g. transpilation), you can keep your sources inside your CrafterCMS project or in a separate repository — up to you.
-The important piece is that the final build of your plugin is placed into the plugins file directory as detailed :ref:`here <newIa-ui-plugin-directory-structure>`
+The important piece is that the final build of your plugin is placed into the plugins file directory as detailed :ref:`here <ui-plugin-directory-structure>`

 -------------------------------------